rixx/books.rixx.de/data/reviews/arkady-martine/a-memory-called-empire/index.md

 appropriate), trying not to share his fate?
 Sudden conspiracies, even more complex cultural games, plus an assistent she's very much into?
 Hell yes.

-A Memory Called Empire by *Arkady Martine* is exactly the kind of sci-fi that I like reading.
+A Memory Called Empire by *Arkady Martine* is exactly what I like to read in sci-fi.
 All people in this novel are human – but they don't necessarily see each other this way.
 Our protagonist is the ambassador to a sprawling, huge empire that has a terribly lyrical culture, where everything is an allusion or a poem or a reference, and probably all of these rolled together.
-She has to come to grips with her new posting, and find her way in this world, while figuring out why her predecessor is dead, and … well, the empire kind of collapses.
+She has to come to grips with her new posting, and find her way in this world, while figuring out why her predecessor is dead, and … well, the empire collapses.

 This on its own would be
 fascinating, but we don't only get to see the culture clash between our protagonist and her empire assistant, oh no –